vishwajeetseven/Battery-Percentage-Laptop/README.md

 Copy your compiled .exe file (or a shortcut to it) into this folder.

 Now Windows will automatically run your tray app whenever you log in.
+(If you want to close the program right click on the status to Exit)